 Mr. Kamps, from religion, does not believe in paranormal phenomena.
 So, we have at least one normal teacher walking around the school.

 Mr Kamps had lost his son.
 These news items were facts mixed with fiction.
-There had never been any interest in Mr W in Hollywood, but somebody had written ‘new janitors’ on a garbage container.
+There had never been any interest in Mr W******** in Hollywood, but he somewhat resembled ET.
+Somebody had written ‘new janitors’ on a garbage container.
 The part about no one daring to open it was a joke.
 Mr Kamps definitely said he didn’t believe in paranormal phenomena.
-Finally, Mr Nauta likely had forgotten his glasses while ending up in the wrong building and did explain the coincidence with that bizarre remark, but I wasn’t there when it happened.
+Finally, Mr Nauta likely had forgotten his glasses and ended up in the wrong building, and he did explain the coincidence with that bizarre remark, but I wasn’t there when it happened.
+We also had political jokes like,

-There was a film section.
-A group of film enthusiasts who considered themselves cultured organised film evenings at school.
+The conditions in the Soviet gulags were deplorable, and Americans were spending big on propaganda, selling us that message, or so was the intended meaning.
+Another item mentioned that a teacher, Mr Koster, was to take part in the film, as Karl Marx statue, that is.
+He looked a bit like Karl Marx and had the same posture and beard, so that’s why, not to mention the fact that he was an active member of the radical-left political party PPR (Political Party of Radicals).
+There was also a film section.
+A group of film enthusiasts who believed themselves to be cultured organised film evenings at school.
 Their film selection centred on artistic content.
 Not all of these films proved suitable for a conservative Protestant school.
 One of them, Narayama, featured a scene in which a man had sex with a dog.
-It generated a lot of ado, or, as Erik put it, the suspense became too much for some people.
-Art must shock people for some reason.
-Otherwise, there needs to be a deeper meaning.
+It generated a lot of ado, or, as Erik put it, ‘The suspense became too much for some people.’
+They had left the building.
+Art must have a deeper meaning, and if that is absent, it must shock people.

 Geraldine wrote some of the film commentaries.
-She was a girl in my class with a striking hairdo, was a bit alternative, dressed outspokenly, and flaunted her interest in art and literature.
-She had written a particularly lengthy commentary about the classic All About Eve.
-To fit the page, I shortened it a bit, which offended her, probably because she believed the editing violated her artistic integrity.
-I didn’t see my writing as art, so it had to fit the available space, but she did, and she believed the space had to adapt to her writing.
-Marilyn Monroe, who was building her career, played a small part in the film All About Eve.
+She was a girl in my class with a striking hairstyle, was a bit alternative, dressed in an outspoken way, and flaunted her interest in art and literature.
+Once she had written a particularly lengthy commentary on the classic All About Eve, I had shortened it a bit to fit the page, which offended her, probably because she believed the editing violated her artistic integrity.
+I didn’t see my writing as art, so it had to fit the available space, but she might have had a different view and believed that space had to adapt to her writing.
+Marilyn Monroe, who was building her career, played a small part in the film All About Eve, a noteworthy coincidence as it would later turn out.

 Ikzwetsia became popular very fast and was a headache for the school board.
 Children brought copies home.
 Some parents complained, while other parents enjoyed reading the rag.
 We presumed the name Ikzwetsia would be telling enough, as it referred to the Dutch word for talking nonsense.
 But some people took it seriously nonetheless, so we added a cautionary note on the front page, saying, ‘Whoever takes this rag seriously is not taken seriously.’
-Unlike the previous school paper, we didn’t need money from the school board because I had prepared a budget.
+Unlike the previous school paper, we didn’t need money from the school board.
 We covered the expenses with subscription fees.
+Sales also covered the funny newspaper’s costs, and we didn’t intend to become the school’s official newspaper, so I had prepared a budget.

 Featured image: College Noetsele by Historische Kring Hellendoorn-Nijverdal, from MijnStadMijnDorp, CC-BY 4.0